-Do ye ou support the Character Area Designation?
-Yes: Six (55 percent) No: Five (45 perccent) Comment Related Submission Administration Comment Recommended Modification Com nents in Support · · 1.
+Do you support the Character Area Designation?
+Yes: Six (55 percent) No: Five (45 perccent) Comi nent Related Submission Administration Comment Recommended Modification Com ments in Support 1.
 General Support.
 6 Noted.
 No change.
 2. Support the 3 metre upper floor setback.
 2 Noted.
 This provision was designed to maintain the predominant single storey appearance of the streetscape.
 No change.
 3. Does not object to homes being demolished but would support the retention of character homes.
 1 The Regulations do not require a development application for the demolition of a property which is not heritage listed.
 Notwithstanding this, through the Strategic Community Plan 2022-2032 (SCP), Vincent aims to ensure that "our built form character and heritage is protected and enhanced".
 In support of the SCP, character area guidelines encourage the retention and renovation of character buildings throughout Vincent.
-11 responses were received from members of the Auckland Street No change. wishes to see significant support from the street for character area designation to be supported. community, with six (55 percent) of respondents supporting the character area designation.
+No change.
+4. Support the proposal however wishes to see significant support from the street for character area designation to be supported.
+1 11 responses were received from members of the Auckland Street community, with six (55 percent) of respondents supporting the character area designation.
 Local Planning Policy: Character Area Guidelines does not set a minimum threshold of community support for draft guidelines to be approved by Council.
+No change.
 Com nents Objecting 1.
 General objection.
 5 Noted.
 No change.
 2. Rather than proposing new restrictions, the existing development standards should remain and be upheld.
 Further limitations will only discourage homes owners redeveloping their homes or moving to Auckland Street.
 3 The proposed ground floor development standards are similar to the existing average setback clause in the Built Form Policy.
 However, it will only apply to properties that are within the character area.
 The upper floor street setback standard of the proposed Guidelines requires a 3 metre setback from the ground floor predominant building line.
 This is greater than the Built Form standard of 2 metres.
 This seeks to maintain the predominant single storey appearance of the streetscape.
 No change.